ADirin/OTP1_LectureMaterial/Week 8/presentation/About_The_Presentation.md

 ## Use the Shared Template in Moodle:

-All teams are required to use the provided presentation template in Oma.
+All teams are required to use the *provided* **presentation template** in Oma/Moodle.
 This ensures consistency in the format and structure across all presentations.
 Make sure your slides are well-organized, clear, and focused on key points.

 ## Team Member Participation: